12 Uses for Epsom Salt

-When I hear the words "Epsom salt," I think of those containers I see in the store and how you're supposed to add Epsom salt to a bath when you have aching muscles.
-So I got curious when I saw our friends on Hometalk discussing a variety of uses for Epsom salt.
-What exactly is Epsom salt, and how can you use it?
+When I hear the words "Epsom salt," I think of those containers I see in the store and how you're supposed to add Epsom salt to a bath if you have aching muscles.
+So I got curious when I saw a Hometalk discussion about various uses for Epsom salt.
+What exactly is Epsom salt, and how many different ways can you use it?

 If you're thinking "salt," think again.
 It's actually magnesium sulfate, named for Epsom, England, where it occurs naturally in hot springs as a result of rock formations.
-Visitors used to flock to Epsom to "take the waters" in an era when people believed that mineral baths conferred health benefits, and ever since then, we've been adding Epsom salts to bath water when we're feeling sore.
+Visitors used to flock to Epsom to "take the waters" and ever since then we've been adding Epsom salts to bathwater when we're feeling sore.

-However, it can be used for a lot more than easing muscle aches and pains, and with Hometalk as my inspiration, I put together a list of uses for Epsom salt that you might not know about.
+However, it can be used for a lot more than easing muscular aches and pains, and with Hometalk as my inspiration, I put together a list of 12 unique uses for Epsom salt.

 1. Clarifying hair rinse

 Hometalk blogger Anne advises mixing one cup lemon juice, one cup Epsom salt, and one gallon water, leaving them to stand for 24 hours, and using the mix as a clarifying rinse.
 If you have product buildup that's making your hair lank, dry, greasy, and hard to style, clarifying rinses can really help breathe back life into your hair!

 Rough skin?
 Make a paste with Epsom salt and water and use it to gently lift away dead skin and break down calluses.
 Be patient; you may need to exfoliate over days or weeks to completely smooth your skin, and you don't want to rush it.
 This technique is especially helpful on your hands, where calluses can built up if you spend time in the garden or on other projects that require getting dirty.